 Description: Class C devices involve higher risks and include those used for critical diagnostics, such as Sexually Transmitted Infection (STI) diseases, Genetic testing devices used for detection of genetic mutation diseases like Sickle cell anemia, Self-testing devices for detection for glucose in blood.

-must be evaluated by a Notified Body (NB) to verify their compliance with detailed safety and performance criteria.
+Regulatory Requirements: Devices in this class require a comprehensive assessment and must be evaluated by a Notified Body (NB) to verify their compliance with detailed safety and performance criteria.

-designed to detect highly transmissible agents responsible for life-threatening diseases like HIV with significant or suspected high risk of spread.
+Description: Class D devices represent the highest risk category.
+This includes devices designed to detect highly transmissible agents responsible for life-threatening diseases like HIV with significant or suspected high risk of spread.

 Regulatory Requirements: These devices are subject to the most stringent regulatory scrutiny, including a thorough assessment and certification by a Notified Body (NB) to ensure the highest standards of safety and efficacy.